lettaz/Code_Capture/README.md

 # Capture Project

+### NOTICE

+KINDLY LEAVE A STAR, I MEAN IT WON'T COST YOU ANYTHING

 This project contains a script to capture all files and their contents from a specified directory, excluding certain files or directories specified in an ignore list.
 The captured contents are written to a single output file.

 ## Why This Project?